 Curd rice recipe – It is more often eaten by the south Indians as a part of meal.
 It makes a great summer food as well.
 Rice and yogurt are the 2 main ingredients that go towards making this.
 It is called as thayir sadam in tamil and daddojanam in telugu.
 Yogurt rice can be […]

-Coconut ladoo recipe – One of the Indian sweets recipes that can very easily be made for any festival.
+Coconut ladoo recipe with video & step by step photos – One of the Indian sweets recipes that can very easily be made for any festival.
 These can be made using fresh coconut or desiccated coconut, with sugar or jaggery to suit ones taste.
 I made these with desiccated coconut, sugar and milk.
-But they can be made using fresh coconut or […]
+But they […]

 Punugulu recipe – Learn to make crispy punukulu with step by step photos.
 Punugulu or punukkulu is a common street food in the coastal regions of Andhra Pradesh.
 These are crispy deep fried popular snack that is made of urad dal and rice batter.
 These are often made in most Andhra homes even with left […]